sumitbiswal98/openshift-quickstart/serverless/readme.md

 }
 ```
-Go to the `pl.redhat.samples.serverless.payment.service.OderConsumer` and add the following implementation:
+Go to the `pl.redhat.samples.serverless.payment.service.OrderConsumer` and add the following implementation:
 ```java
 @ApplicationScoped
 public class OrderConsumer {